Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Setup
 <ul>
   <li>Download and import the UnityPackage provided</li>
-  <li>For quick setup, make sure you have a Main Camera(there by unity default), just open the Pathtracer Settings menu under the Pathtracer tab, it will reorganize the Hierarchy a bit, and give everything their required scripts  If you dont want it to do this, and do it manually read below</li>
+  <li>For quick setup, make sure you have a Main Camera(there by unity default), just open the Pathtracer Settings menu under the Pathtracer tab, it will reorganize the Hierarchy a bit, and give everything their required scripts</li>
 </ul>
 </br>
-## Setting it up manually
+## Basic script structure breakdown:
 <ul>
-  <li>You need to do the below before opening the Pathtracer settings window or else it will do its autosetup.
-Additionally, you can study the provided DemoScene's hierarchy, as it provides basically all common variations of objects and their relations</li>
-  <li>First, you need a main camera, which unity automatically provides.
-This camera will need attatched to it the RayTracingMaster script, under Assets/Resources, and should have the FlyCamera Script attatched(Under Assets/Resources/Utility)</li>
-  <li>Next, you need a GameObject called Scene, and this will be the gameobject that all others except the camera will be parented to(It will be the root object).
-This gameobject will need the AssetManager script attatched to it, found under Assets/Resources/BVH</li>
-  <li>Next, all objects you want to trace will need a parent.
-This parent can either be themselves for individual objects, or will need to be nested under another gameobject to be grouped(for increasing performance, group wherever you can).
-These Parents need to have a ParentObject attatched, as this defines groups, with its children all being seen as one group(Located under Assets/Resources/BVH)</li>
-  <li>Finally, all meshes and skinned meshes you want to trace need a RayTracingObject script attatched to them, as this defines what should be and should not be pathtraced(Located under Assets/Resources)</li>
-  <li>One last note, if your using Unity lights as well, each one of these needs a RayTracingLights script attatched to it(Located under Assets/Resources)</li>
+  <li>Top Level is a gameobject called Scene with an AssetManager script attatched</li>
+  <li>Second Level: Parent Object Script - Attatch this to all objects that will have children with meshes you want to raytrace(can be a child to any gameobject as long as its eventual parent is the AssetManager script)</li>
+  <li>Third Level: RayTracingObject Script - This defines what meshes get raytraced, must either be a direct child of a gameobject with the ParentObject Script, or in the same gameobject as the ParentObject Script</li>
+  <li>Misc Level: Unity Lights - Must have a RayTracingLight script attatched to be considered(and UseNEE needs to be on), can be ANYWHERE in the hierarchy, only supports Point, Spotlight, and 1 Directional</li>
 </ul>
 ## General Use/Notes
 <ul>
-  <li>Objects can be added and removed at will simply by toggling them on/off in the hierarchy(dont click them if they are complex objects), but they will take time to appear</li>
+  <li>Objects can be added and removed at will simply by toggling the associated gameobject with a ParentObject script on/off in the hierarchy(dont click them if they are complex objects), but they will take time to appear as the acceleration structure needs to  be rebuilt</li>
-  <li>If you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it</li>
+  <li>If you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it(Does not need to be reloaded for Naive tracing)</li>
   <li>If you use normal maps, they need to be in unity normal map format</li>
   <li>To set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing gets ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have decided this was a good compromise)</li>
   <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated</li>